Published 2014-01-12.

 wraps both possibilities.

-are subclasses of Either
+Right and Left are subclasses of Either,

-and are stored into the right
+and are stored into the right and left properties of Either instances,

 respectively, as shall see in a moment.

-We can refer to the value of the right
+We can refer to the value of the right property as the right projection,

-and the value of the left
+and the value of the left property as the left projection.

 Declare the Type